drshahizan/SECP3843/submission/AdrinaAsyiqin/question1/answerQ1.md

 #### Dataset: sales.json

 ## Question 1 (a)
+### Instructions To Integrate Django with Json Dataset with MySQL and MongoDB Databases
 ### Step 1: Install and Configure Django

 - Install python from official Python Website (https://www.python.org/downloads/) and follow instructions for operating system.